-A people-friendly overview of currently used treatments for myasthenia gravis (MG).
+An educational overview of common treatments for myasthenia gravis (MG).

-In an effort to create more uniform, globally accepted standards of care for people living with MG, in 2013 the Myasthenia Gravis Foundation of America (MGFA) created a Task Force with the mission of providing MG treatment recommendations.
-The Task Force was made up of 15 international experts in treating MG, and they published international consensus guidance for the management of MG in 2016.1
+In an effort to create more uniform, globally accepted standards of care for people living with MG, the Myasthenia Gravis Foundation of America (MGFA) created a Task Force in 2013 with the mission of providing MG treatment recommendations.
+The Task Force was made up of 15 international experts, and they published the international consensus guidance for the management of MG in 2016, with further review in 2019.1

-In this article, we introduce the recommendations, as established in the MG treatment guidelines.
-Developed by an international group of MG experts, these guidelines are intended to be a guide for clinicians caring for people living with myasthenia gravis worldwide.1
+In this article, we’ll discuss the recommendations established in the MG treatment guidelines that are intended to support healthcare providers caring for people living with MG around the world.

 Anticholinesterase inhibitors (ACIs)

-Anticholinesterase inhibitors or ACIs help prevent the breakdown of chemical signals sent between nerves and muscles, which may help improve muscle weakness.2
+Anticholinesterase inhibitors, or ACIs, help prevent the breakdown of chemical signals sent between nerves and muscles, which may help improve muscle weakness.4,5

 Immunosuppressive therapies (ISTs)

-Bloodstream therapies, such as IVIg and plasma exchange, are also used to treat some kinds of MG, as recommended in the guidelines, by placing healthy antibodies into the blood.6 One bloodstream therapy is a blood-cleansing technique that filters out harmful antibodies your body made.7
+Bloodstream therapies, such as intravenous immunoglobulin (IVIG) and plasma exchange, are also used to treat some kinds of MG, as recommended in the guidelines, by placing healthy antibodies into the blood.1,8 One bloodstream therapy is a blood-cleansing technique that filters out harmful antibodies your body has made.9

-In addition to questions you might have on the treatment landscape, you may also want to consider talking to your doctor about the following:
+In addition to questions you might have on MG treatment options, you may also want to consider talking to your doctor about the following:

 - Diet and nutrition come with some special challenges for people with MG.
-MG United also has information on healthy diets, saving energy at mealtimes, preparing meals that are intended to make chewing and swallowing easier.
+MG United also has information on saving energy at mealtimes and preparing meals that are MG-friendly

 - Exercise should be adapted to fit with the symptoms of MG.
 Consider yoga and walking.
-Talk to your doctor before starting any exercise program.10,11
+Talk to your healthcare team before starting any exercise program13,14